Connecting Line: Construction

-Saint Petersburg was founded in the 17th century by Peter the Great and was made capital by him to be the Russia's main sea and river port (Peter also invested heavily in creation of Imperial Russian Navy).
+Saint Petersburg was founded in the 17th century by Peter the Great and was made the capital by him to serve as Russia's main sea and river port (Peter also invested heavily in creation of Imperial Russian Navy).
 Sea and river cargo transfers were largely used and were dominating in massive cargo movements.
 In 1800s Saint Petersburg seaport became a large cargo hub and with appearance of railways cargo transfers began to relocate to railways to reach inland destinations.
 The abovementioned Moscow and Warsaw railways began transferring cargo that also was circulating to the seaport using horses.
 So, the planned Connecting Line was meant to connect the two for cargo purposes with no plans of passenger movement.

-The single-track line was planned by Russian government and had 4,73 kilometers in length.
+The single-track line was planned by Russian government and was 4.73 kilometers in length.
 Construction went during 1853 and finished in 1854.
-7 wooden bridges were built along the way.
+Seven wooden bridges were built along the way.

-In the middle of the route there had to be a crossing with Tsarskoselskaya railway.
+In the middle of the route there had to be a crossing of the Tsarskoselskaya railway.
 It had no cargo traffic, had other gauge width, and no connection with it was intended.
 The crossing was implemented as the same-level perpendicular overlapping of the tracks.
-Also, the latitudinal Connecting Line path had a significant curve to the north at the point of crossing (see 1870s map above): this was because of the nearby Rocket Range later known as Aeronautical Park – the military territory used for firing projectiles and blimp flights, construction of civil railway was impossible there.
-With the development of railroad operations, train traffic grew up and by 1870 a "half-station" called Kresty ("The crosses") was organized at the crossing point.
+Also, the latitudinal Connecting Line path had a significant curve to the north at the point of crossing (see 1870s map above): this was because of the nearby Rocket Range (later known as Aeronautical Park), which was a military firing range and thus unsuitable for a civilian railway.
+With the development of railroad operations, train traffic grew up and by 1870 a "half-station" called Kresty ("the crosses") was organized at the crossing point.
 Its purpose was to prevent perpendicularly moving trains from collision and to distribute cargo carriages.
 It turned out that the mentioned curve was not suitable for longer freight trains so Kresty station was used to separate them into parts.
-This was the first dedicated non-passenger station within the growing and developing network of the whole country which has the world's largest territory.
+This was the first dedicated non-passenger station within the growing and developing network of the whole country.